N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Density models and parameters

-For the first three samples of our nearly self-consistent stellar-halo modelling (Table~\ref{Models_params}), we use the bulge and DM components of the NEMO code developed by \citet{KD95}.
-For the visible component in this code the King-like bulge is used that has the distribution function (DF) described in \citep{KD95} by the equation:
+For the first sample of our nearly self-consistent stellar-halo modeling (Table~\ref{Models_params}), we use the bulge and DM components of the NEMO code developed by \citet{KD95}.
+For the visible component in this code the bulde with King's density profile is used that has the DF described in~\citep{KD95} by the equation:

-and the density distribution in a potential $\Psi$ described by the equation:
+and the density distribution in a potential $\Psi$ is described by the equation:

 This bulge density distribution follows the equipotential surfaces, so it is neither spherical nor ellipsoidal with the given oblateness.
 It has three parameters: $\Psi_c$, $\rho_b$ and $\sigma_b$.